 If you love animals, you might want to consider becoming a pet-sitter.

-When neighbors, friends, or people you can find online go on vacation, many prefer to have someone home with their pets rather than sending them to a kennel.
+When neighbors, friends, coworkers, or even people you can find online go on vacation, many prefer to have someone home with their pets rather than sending them to a kennel.

 If you are an animal lover, the job will come naturally – and sometimes you may be offered house-sitting as part of the job, a lucrative way to take a staycation.